Selfhood and

 account both positive and negative learning experiences.
 How well a child

-and feedback from others early on as well as an ability to integrate what he
+support and feedback from others early on as well as an ability to integrate

 [Compare academic locus